The truth about vegan cats

 Unlike our canine friends who are omnivores (meaning they feed on both plants and meat), felines are obligate carnivores.
 Being an obligate carnivore means that they get their sustenance from meat alone.
 There are two principal points here.
 First, a cat’s digestive system is designed to break down meat.
 And second, some of the nutrients essential to feline health are found only in animal tissue, not plants.

-A purely plant-sourced vegan cat diet would pose several nutritional challenges.
+A purely plant-sourced diet would pose several nutritional challenges.
 The difference in the digestion of meat and plant alone is like using diesel on a gasoline engine.
 Or making a cow eat meat – isn’t that quite alarming!

-Besides the differences in carnivorous, omnivorous and herbivorous animal digestive systems, the nutritional content of food from plant and animal source are different too.
+Besides the differences in carnivorous, omnivorous and herbivorous animal digestive systems, the nutritional content of food from plant and animal sources are different too.
 A vegan cat would be deficient in several essential nutrients.